List homomorphism problems for signed trees

 These kinds of complexity questions found their most general formulation in the context of constraint satisfaction problems.
 The Feder-Vardi dichotomy conjecture~\cite{fv} claimed that every constraint satisfaction problem with a fixed template $H$ is polynomial-time solvable or NP-complete.
 After a quarter century of concerted effort by researchers in theoretical computer science, universal algebra, logic, and graph theory, the conjecture was proved in 2017, independently by Bulatov~\cite{bula} and Zhuk~\cite{zhuk}.
 This exciting development focused research attention on additional homomorphism type dichotomies, including ones for signed graphs~\cite{BFHN,dichotomy,FN14}.

 The study of signed graphs goes back to~\cite{harary,hararykabell}, and has been most notably investigated in~\cite{zav81,zav82b,zav82a,Z97,zavsurvey}, from the point of view of colourings, matroids, or embeddings.
 Following Guenin, homomorphisms of signed graphs have been pioneered in~\cite{brewgrav} and~\cite{nasrolsop}.
-The computational aspects of existence of homomorphisms in signed graphs -- given a fixed signed graph $(H,\pi)$, does an input signed graph $(G,\sigma)$ admit a homomorphism to $(H,\pi)$ -- were studied in~\cite{BFHN,FN14}, and eventually a complete dichotomy classification was obtained in~\cite{dichotomy}.
+The computational aspects of existence of homomorphisms in signed graphs --- given a fixed signed graph $(H,\pi)$, does an input signed graph $(G,\sigma)$ admit a homomorphism to $(H,\pi)$ --- were studied in~\cite{BFHN,FN14}, and eventually a complete dichotomy classification was obtained in~\cite{dichotomy}.
 It is surprisingly similar to the second way we stated the graph dichotomy result above, see Theorem~\ref{thm:dichotomy}, and the discussion following it.

 Although typically homomorphism problems tend to be easier to classify with lists than without lists (lists allow for recursion to subgraphs), the complexity of the list homomorphism problem for signed graphs appears difficult to classify~\cite{bordeaux,dichotomy}.
 If the analogy to (unsigned) graphs holds again, then the tractable cases of the problem should identify an interesting class of signed graphs, generalizing bi-arc graphs.
-In this paper, we begin the exploration of this concept, starting with signed trees and certain irreflexive signed graphs of interest.
+In this paper, we begin the exploration of this concept, focusing on the case of signed trees.
 We find that there is interesting structure to the tractable cases.